 Save Big Buying DIY Project Nuts and Bolts

-Have you ever wondered why fasteners like nuts and bolts are so expensive?
-You would think that something so standard and manufactured in such high volumes would be cheap, but in most places, they’re actually pretty expensive.
+Ever wonder why fasteners like nuts and bolts are so expensive?
+You would think something so standard and manufactured in such high volumes would be cheap, but in most places, they’re actually pretty expensive.
 Why?

 It’s a complex equation with a lot of factors — including you.